-Number Issue Action required Owners Status TALENT ATTRACTION AND RETENTION The FRC to continue monitoring the talent attraction and retention issue through periodic information requests to appropriate stakeholders.
+Number Issue Action required Owners Status The FRC to continue monitoring the talent attraction and retention issue through periodic information requests to appropriate stakeholders.
 FRC Secretariat Ongoing - FRC Secretariat to periodically request relevant information for consideration at FRC meetings.
-6. The FRC to write to the Minister, copying in the appropriate Ministers, to advise him about this issue.
+6. 6.
+ATTRACTION AND RETENTION The FRC to write to the Minister, copying in the appropriate Ministers, to advise him about this issue.
 Chair Complete - letter sent to the Minister in November 2022 FRC members with access to relevant data sources on resourcing, capability and attractiveness of the profession to share it with other members.
 FRC Ongoing - FRC members to circulate any relevant material as they become available.
-7. AUSTRALIAN CASINO ROYAL COMMISSION AND INQUIRIES The FRC to continue to explore whether the casino inquiries are relevant to the FRC's functions, including whether the inquiries highlight any issues with the accounting and/or auditing standards.
+7. AUSTRALIAN CASINO ROYAL COMMISSION AN INQUIRIES The FRC to continue to explore whether the casino inquiries are relevant to the FRC's functions, including whether the inquiries highlight any issues with the accounting and/or auditing standards.
 FRC In progress - discussions continued under item 11B of the 23 November 2022 meeting.
-Keith Kendall to consider the extent to which accounting standards are relevant to the casino inquiries and the facts underlying those inquiries.
-Keith Kendall Complete - a verbal update to be provided under item 11B of the 23 November 2022 meeting.
-Auditor The FRC to discuss and agree to its approach to "refreshing" its 2019 Auditor Disciplinary Processes: Review.
-FRC Complete - an update to be provided by the FRC Chair about decisions made during 10 November 2022 out-of-session FRC meeting.
-8. DISCIPLINARY PROCESSES The FRC to discuss and agree to the data that the FRC will request on an ongoing basis from the Professional bodies about their auditor disciplinary processes.
+COMMISSION AND INQUIRIES Keith Kendall to consider the extent to which accounting standards are relevant to the casino inquiries and the facts underlying those inquiries.
+Keith Kendall Complete - a verbal update to be provided under item 11B of the 23 November 2022 meeting. - 10 011 - 111 AUDITOR The FRC to discuss and agree to its approach to "refreshing" its 2019 Auditor Disciplinary Processes: Review.
+FRC Chair about decisions ma Complete - an update to be provided by the FRC Chair about decisions made during 10 November 2022 out-of-session FRC meeting.
+DISCIPLINARY PROCESSES The FRC to discuss and agree to the data that the FRC will request on an ongoing basis from the Professional bodies about their auditor disciplinary processes.
 Ongoing - the FRC to consider any gaps in its oversight of auditor disciplinary processes and agree to any ongoing data requests as part of the refresh of the review.